hex0cter/github-action-cleaner/README.md

                         Github token from https://github.com/settings/tokens/new?scopes=repo
 ```

-The github token needs the following permissions:
+The github token can be created [here](https://github.com/settings/tokens/new?scopes=repo) and needs the following permissions:

 <img src='assets/github-token.png'>